Baltimore and New York archdiocese abuse survivors possibly exposed in cyber incident

 DOJ seeks more information on cyber incident

-In the letter, the DOJ made requests for information relating to the cyber incident.
-The requests included the case name, number, and district of each known affected case and other suspected cases, and why BRG waited nearly two months between discovering the breach on March 2 and notifying the U.S. Trustee Program on April 28.
+The DOJ asked BRG for more information about the breach and how it has been handled.
+They requested the case name, number, and district of each known person and any other suspected cases.
+They want to know if potential victims have been notified and why BRG waited nearly two months between discovering the breach on March 2 and notifying the U.S. Trustee Program on April 28.

 Where does the Baltimore Archdiocese sex abuse case stand?